 Visiting your Family Doctor

 To start the process of being tested for kidney disease, you will want to make an appointment with your general family doctor.
 Of course, you should be seeing your doctor once a year for a medical checkup, and this process can start at one of those routine appointments.
+So whether you have a Windsor family doctor or a Portland family doctor, make your routine appointments so you can keep up to date on your health.

 When your doctor discusses your family history, be sure that any history of kidney disease is mentioned.
 If you are an older adult, have diabetes, or suffer from hypertension or obesity, your doctor should already be monitoring your kidneys.